-The e300c3, e300c4, and e500 cores' performance monitor utility uses the set of registers shown in Figure 10.
-The e300 and e500 processors implement this functionality in performance monitor registers (PMRs), which are part of the Power ISA.
+The e600 and e500 cores' performance monitor utility uses the set of registers shown in Figure 10.
+The e600 uses SPRs to implement this functionality; the e500 processors implement this functionality in performance monitor registers (PMRs), which are part of the Power ISA.
 PMRs are similar to the SPRs and are accessed by mtpmr and mfpmr instructions.